petermgrund/HUN/_about/gov/hh.md

 The Hverland Health System (Hverlandic: Heilsukerfi hverlands; HH) is the publicly funded healthcare system serving the residents of Hverland.
 The HH is responsible for providing a wide range of medical services, including primary care, hospital care, mental health services, and long-term care.
 The HH is funded through general taxation and is free at the point of use for all residents of Hverland.

 # Structure and funding
-The HH is financed entirely through taxes, ensuring that healthcare is available to all residents free of charge at the point of delivery.
-This funding model underlines the nation's commitment to equitable healthcare access and contributes to the absence of financial barriers to necessary medical services.
+The HH is financed through general taxation, with the government being the primary funder of the system.
+The system is designed to be free at the point of service.
+This means that residents of Hverland do not have to pay out-of-pocket for most healthcare services, including consultations, treatments, and medications.
+Elective procedures and cosmetic treatments are exceptions to this rule and may require private payment.

-Budget allocation
+## Budget allocation

-The Hverlandic government allocates a significant portion of its annual budget to sustain and enhance the HH.
-This investment supports the system's extensive network of services, ranging from general practitioner care to specialist treatments and long-term care facilities.
+The Hverlandic government allocates about 10% of its annual budget to healthcare.
+This is above the average healthcare expenditure of OECD countries.
+The significant budget allocation allows the HH to provide a wide range of services and maintain high standards of care.
+The budget is distributed across various sectors of the healthcare system, including primary care, hospital care, mental health services, and long-term care.

+The aging population and the increasing prevalence of chronic diseases have led to a greater emphasis on long-term care and mental health services in recent years.
+Projections indicate that the budget allocation for these sectors will continue to increase to meet the growing demand for services.
+By 2050, it is estimated that the proportion of the budget allocated to long-term care and mental health services will have doubled.

 # Primary care
-Primary care is a foundational element of the HH, responsible for initial medical assessments, disease management, and specialist referrals.
-The system is publicly funded, and the budget allocation for healthcare is considerable in comparison to global metrics.
-As of 2023, data indicates that Hverland has 3.9 doctors and 16.2 nurses for every 1,000 residents, exceeding the average healthcare workforce ratios for OECD countries.
-The role of General Practitioners (GPs) is particularly central to the primary care infrastructure, as they often serve as the initial point of contact for healthcare services.
+Primary care is the foundation of the HH, providing initial medical assessments, disease management, and specialist referrals.
+The primary care system in Hverland is publicly funded and plays a crucial role in promoting preventive care and managing chronic conditions.
+General Practitioners (GPs) are often the first point of contact for patients seeking healthcare services.
+They provide comprehensive care, including diagnosing and treating common illnesses, managing chronic conditions, and coordinating care with specialists.

-Artificial Intelligence (AI) is increasingly integrated into primary care services in Hverland.
-AI algorithms are used to analyze extensive sets of data, such as genetic information and lifestyle habits, to assist healthcare professionals in formulating health risk assessments and preventive strategies.
-Telemedicine platforms, often assisted by AI, offer an option for remote consultations, thereby extending healthcare access to geographically dispersed areas.
-Additionally, wearable technologies, including smartwatches and specialized monitoring devices, are used to collect real-time data for immediate medical interventions and ongoing patient monitoring.

-Community health centers exist throughout Hverland and offer extended hours to facilitate wider access to healthcare services.
-These centers are often involved in local health and wellness programs and play a role in preventive care.

-While the primary care sector has strengths, it also faces challenges, including the distribution of healthcare professionals in rural areas and the management of chronic illnesses.
-There is ongoing debate about how to address these challenges, particularly in the context of a publicly-funded healthcare system.
+As of 2024, the HH has 3.9 GPs and 15.9 nurses per 1,000 residents, exceeding the average for OECD countries.
+Unlike other high-income countries, Hverland has a relatively low number of specialists per capita, which has led to a greater emphasis on primary care services and preventive medicine.
+Very few healthcare providers in Hverland are foreign-born or trained.
+This is due to strict licensing requirements and a high fluency standard in the Hverlandic language.
+Rural areas often face challenges in attracting and retaining healthcare professionals, leading to disparities in access to care.

 # Hospital care
-Hospital care in Hverland is centralized within a limited network of three public hospitals (sjúkrahús).
-Despite the small number of facilities, the hospitals offer a wide range of services tailored to the geographic and demographic characteristics of their respective regions.
+Hospital care in Hverland is centralized within a limited network of three public hospitals (sjukrahus).
+The newest hospital is located in Berghelling, Hverland's second largest city.
+The facility opened in 2019 to serve the growing population in the region.

 Hverhön National Medical Center

-The Hverhön National Medical Center is located in the capital city of Hverhöfn.
-This is the largest and most comprehensive hospital in the country.
-The hospital serves as the primary center for specialized medical disciplines, including cardiology, neurology, oncology, and pediatric surgery.
-It is also the center for advanced diagnostic services like MRI and CT scans.
-Given its wide range of services and specialists, it attracts patients from across the nation.
+The Hverhön National Medical Center is the largest and most comprehensive hospital in Hverland.
+It is located in the capital city of Hverhöfn and serves as the primary referral center for complex medical cases and specialized treatments.
+It is also the center for diagnostic imaging, laboratory services, and medical research.

 | Department                   | Beds | FTEs |
 |------------------------------|------|------|